akhila006-code/Livestock-Production-Dashboard/README.md

 •	Map Visualization: Showing the proportion of producing animals, specifically edible offal of cattle, categorized by fresh, chilled, or frozen status.

 •	Correlation Graph: Analyzing the relationships between different types of meat production.

+### Impact:
+The interactive dashboard offers stakeholders crucial insights into global production trends and regional differences in edible offal products, supporting more informed decision-making.
+By presenting data intuitively, it enhances understanding of market dynamics and production patterns, aiding strategic planning, resource allocation, and identifying growth opportunities in the agricultural sector.
+This improved data visibility helps optimize supply chain processes, better respond to market demands, and ultimately leads to more efficient and profitable operations.

 ### Tools
 Excel, Tableau